A Note on Fractional DP-Coloring of Graphs: Introduction

 \begin{thm} Suppose $G=K_{2,m}$ where $m \geq 3$.
 Suppose $d \in (0,0.125)$ is chosen so that

-Then, $2+d \leq \chi_{DP}^*(G)$. \end{thm}
+Then, $2+d \leq \chi_{_{DP}}^*(G)$. \end{thm}

 For example, notice that when $m=15$ and $d=0.0959$, the inequality in the hypothesis is satisfied.
-So, by Theorems~\ref{thm: generalupper} and~\ref{thm: fractionalK2m}, we have that $2.0959 \leq \chi_{DP}^*(K_{2,15}) \leq 2.8$.
-Since we suspect a positive answer to Question~\ref{ques: approach} for $n=2$, we think that the lower bound provided by Theorem~\ref{thm: fractionalK2m} can be improved by quite a bit for large values of $m$.
-Notice that Theorem~\ref{thm: fractionalK2m} implies that $2.025 \leq \chi_{DP}^*(K_{2,3})$ which means it is possible for a graph to have a fractional DP-chromatic number that is larger than its list chromatic number since $2=\chi_\ell(K_{2,3}) < \chi_{DP}^*(K_{2,3})$.
+So, by Theorems~\ref{thm:generalMultipartite} and~\ref{thm: fractionalK2m}, we have that $2.0959 \leq \chi_{_{DP}}^*(K_{2,15}) \leq 2.619$.
+Since we suspect the probabilistic argument from Theorem \ref{thm:generalMultipartite} to be close to the truth for large values of $m$, we think that the lower bound provided by Theorem~\ref{thm: fractionalK2m} can be improved by quite a bit for these $m$ values.
+We also have that $2.025 \leq \chi_{_{DP}}^*(K_{2,3})\leq 2.619$ which provides another example of a graph whose fractional DP-chromatic number is larger than its list chromatic number since $2=\chi_\ell(K_{2,3}) < \chi_{_{DP}}^*(K_{2,3})$.